-If an object is attracted by one pole of the bar magnet and repelled by its other pole, then you can say that it is a magnet.

-If an object is attracted by both the poles of a bar magnet and not repelled by any pole, then you can say that it is not a magnet but a magnetic material.

-If an object is neither attracted nor repelled by the poles of the magnet, then you can say that it is a non-magnetic material.
+If an object is attracted by one pole of the bar magnet and repelled by the its other pole, then you can say that it is a magnet.
+If an object is attracted by both the poles of a bar magnet and not repelled by any pole, then you can say that it is not a magnet but a magnetic substance.
+If an object is neither attracted by magnet nor repelled by it, then you can say that it is neither a magnet nor a magnetic substance.